CULTURE OF RAJASTHAN- THE HEART OF ROYAL INDIA

 This includes a bizarre item like fine ivory bangles and miniature paintings on ivory.

 They also made carved sandalwood and wood as the most famous and inexpensive must –buy item for tourists.
 Out of which, Puppets or “Kathputlis” became an integral part of Rajasthan’s folk culture.
 Mind it!
 They aren’t just decorative items.
 Furthermore, these puppets are gorgeously designed in traditional Rajasthani attires to put forward shows in village fairs to discuss topics ranging from historical legends to modern-day issues.

 Rajasthan has its usual Indian festivals but the ones to

 Do you know at which place you shouldn’t stop yourself from splurging on home décor?
 Rajasthan of course!
 Man oh, man!
 You should see the variety of goods here.
 Furthermore, it is the best place to buy gifts and souvenirs as items like blue pottery, hand block printing, tie and dye, terracotta sculptures, carpets, durries, inlay work on brass and wood.
 So, prepare to take your shopping spree to the high road here.

-The cuisine in this state is imbued with the war-like lifestyle and limited availability of ingredients.
-So, what you get mostly are delicacies that last long, can be prepared with little ingredients and sometimes without water.
-And with the majority of population preaching Hinduism, the traditional food in a local household will always be vegetarian.
-But if you are assuming that it will be any less on flavour, you are mistaken, my dear friend.
+The cuisine in this state is imbued with a war-like lifestyle and limited availability of ingredients.
+So, what you get mostly are delicacies that last long, can be prepared with little ingredients, and sometimes without water.
+And with the majority of the population preaching Hinduism, the traditional food in a local household will always be vegetarian.
+But if you are assuming that it will be any less on flavor, you are mistaken, my dear friend.

 Oh!
 You are more of a dip/chutney.
 Well, then you’ve hit the jackpot!
 As Rajasthan is home to a variety of chutneys that you can take back home if you want.
 The remembrance of garlic, mint, and coriander chutney is already getting us all slobbery!